Meet the 2023- 2024 ACT Judging Assistants

 A Cincinnati native, Anne Marie has performed onstage with several groups around the city including Sunset Players, Milford Theatre Guilde, Beechmont Players, Showbiz Players, Showboat Majestic, and Brieabi Productions, with whom she won an Orchid award for her role as Chris Gorman in Rumors.
 She has held a variety of positions behind the scenes as well—as assistant director, running crew, stage manager, playwright, and founding member of The Know Theatre Tribe, and for the last 10 years as an ACT-Cincinnati judging assistant.
 With a B.A. in history and master’s in education from Xavier University Anne Marie spends her daytime hours as a social studies teacher at Saint Ursula Academy, her alma mater.

-CMT, Mariemont Players
+Cincinnati Music Theatre, Mariemont Players

 Joy Sharp has been an ACT Judging Assistant for several years and currently schedules judges for Mariemont Players and Cincinnati Music Theatre.
 She has held office as ACT 2nd VP several times, and is dedicated to the wonderful program, helping tweak it to make it even better.
 Joy’s involvement in community theatre has spanned over 40 years in several theatres throughout our ACT locations.
 She is very proud to have many friends and to remember those sweet souls who have passed throughout those decades.
 Joy is honored to help with the judging program.